 All alumni are able to utilize our electronic resources and browse books while at our main campus and/or regional centers.
 Degreed alumni have life-time borrowing privileges as stated in our circulation policies.

-In addition, the library is pleased to extend a new benefit to our degreed and non-degreed alumni: remote access to selected databases including ATLA/ATLAS.
+In addition, the library is pleased to extend a new benefit to our degreed alumni: remote access to selected databases including ATLA/ATLAS.
 These databases provide a rich core collection in religion and theology, psychology, education, and the social sciences.

 - How do I get access?

 Your Fuller ID is not yet integrated with the library's alumni electronic resources, and you will need to use your Fuller ID to generate the separate username and password needed to connect remotely.
 Please login with your Fuller ID here to display the alumni login information.
 The authentication system will recognize your degreed alumni status and you should see a page with the username and password and the URL to the Electronic Resources page.